Contact departments directly to pursue a job.

 To Apply: Email cover letter, resume and class schedule to Kim Denslow-Wheeler, email@example.com

-WORK STUDY - Payable Accounting - seeks a Student Assistant
+GSA and WORK STUDY - Parking Services - seeks a Parking Enforcement Officer

 GSA and WORK STUDY - Public Broadcasting - seeks a Radio News Reporter